 Surgical Treatment for Sleep Apnea

 In extreme cases and only when medically warranted, a surgical solution may be suggested to address sleep apnea and snoring disorders.
-Sugary may be effective in treating snoring and sleep apnea when bones and tissue in your mouth, neck and throat are not aligned properly.
+Surgery may be effective in treating snoring and sleep apnea when bones and tissue in your mouth, neck and throat are not aligned properly.

 A snoring appliance is an oral appliance that resembles an athletic mouthpiece.
 Small and flexible, it has no moving parts, masks, hoses, or batteries.
 Generally made from sterile plastic it is easy to clean with a regular toothbrush.